 The Retirement Planner also enables you to create multiple scenarios and then compare them.
 For example, one scenario may have you retiring at a traditional age, while another one has you retiring early.
 In one, you may include an estimate of social security, while in another one you exclude it.
 You could also change the assumptions on one scenario related to your effective tax rate, future inflation, or your life expectancy.

 Once you've created a new scenario, you can then compare them side-by-side.

 The Savings Planner is three tools in one: Retirement Savings, Emergency Fund Savings, and Debt Paydown.
 Each enables you to set and track goals.

 Here you can set an annual retirement savings goal.
 The planner tracks your actual savings throughout the year, including your contributions to retirement accounts like 401k and IRAs.
 It will also track any savings you have in taxable accounts.

 Keep in mind that this planner and your Retirement Planner are connected.
 If you change your savings goal in one, it automatically updates the other.

 Emergency Fund Savings Planner

-For the Emergency Fund, Personal Capital totals the value of all of your linked bank accounts.
+For the Emergency Fund, Empower totals the value of all of your linked bank accounts.
 It then recommends an Emergency Fund of 3 to 6 months worth of expenses based on the budget amount that you set.
-As with the retirement planner, any changes in your monthly budgeted amount here automatically updates your Budget in the Banking section of Personal Capital.
+As with the retirement planner, any changes in your monthly budgeted amount here automatically updates your Budget in the Banking section of Empower.